 Ehlers-Danlos Syndrome and Pelvic Pain: Understanding the Connection

 Pelvic pain is rarely the result of a single cause.
-It is often complex, influenced by a combination of physical, psychological, and social factors — including how the body moves, how the nervous system processes pain, and a person’s past experiences and environment.
+It is often complex, influenced by a combination of physical, psychological and social factors — including how the body moves, how the nervous system processes pain, and a person’s past experiences and environment.

 For some people, local physical factors such as joint hypermobility or connective tissue differences — including conditions like Ehlers-Danlos Syndrome (EDS) — may be one contributing piece of this broader picture.